Mental Health Resources

 - Other personal concerns

-Getting help is simple, convenient, and confidential.
-Employees may call the program directly at the number listed below or contact an Employee Relations or Hokie Wellness staff member.
-The Employee Assistance Program professionals will discuss the situation with the employee and provide a confidential list of local providers.
-The first four visits are free.
+Click on the link below for the appropriate EAP phone number or contact a member of the Employee Relations or Hokie Wellness team for help.
+When you call, the Employee Assistance Program consultants will discuss the situation with the employee and provide a confidential list of local providers.
+The first four visits with a counselor are free.

 Hokie Wellness offers the Koru Mindfulness program for both employees and students.
 Koru Mindfulness is an evidence-based curriculum specifically designed for teaching mindfulness, meditation, and stress management to all ages.